 PHIL2341.
-Bioethics (6 credits) This course will examine some of the most debated questions in bioethics both from the perspective of individual decision-making and population level policy making.
+Bioethics (6 credits)

+This course will examine some of the most debated questions in bioethics both from the perspective of individual decision-making and population level policy making.
 Some of the questions to be discussed are, 'Can researchers conduct medical experiments on human beings?'; 'Should parents have a right or a duty to create genetically enhanced "designer babies"?'; 'Should we have a market for organs?'; 'Should the government "nudge" people to eat healthy and exercise?'; and 'What are the limits of personal responsibility in health?'.
 While discussing these questions, this course will also explore concepts that are often encountered in arguments in bioethics such as coercion, dignity, and autonomy.

 Assessment: 100% coursework.

 PHIL2345.
 Social contract theories (6 credits) In this course we study the major modern theories of social contract, starting with the seventeenth-century Leviathan of Thomas Hobbes, which places the state above its subjects.
 Later in the same century John Locke's Second Treatise of Government argued that the contracting parties to the state would seek protection of their property above all, and that they could dismiss a non-performing government, an inspiration for the American Revolution.
 Jean-Jacques Rousseau rejected the positions of Hobbes and Locke, basing his social contract on the will of all jointly to secure the common good, or "general will".
 John Rawls' A Theory of Justice in the twentieth century bases the democratic system on a conception of social justice grounded in equality of basic rights and regard for the least advantaged members of society.
 Assessment: 100% coursework.

-PHIL2350.
-Philosophy of law (6 credits) We shall set the scene by contrasting classical Western and Chinese views of law.
-Then we shall focus on what moral and political presuppositions are required to justify the rule of law.
-This will guide our view of how one ought to reason in interpreting the law, and finally see what the implications of theory of law are for our views of punishment, rights, justice, equality, responsibility, insanity, and negligence.
-This course should help you evaluate the arguments for the importance of the rule of law in Hong Kong.
-Assessment: 100% coursework.
 PHIL2355.
 Theories of justice (6 credits) All of us care about justice but perhaps you seldom pause to reflect on the nature of justice and the many difficult issues which justice raises.
 This course introduces you to these issues and systematic ways of thinking about them.
 In a nutshell, justice is concerned with the question, How should the benefits and burdens of social cooperation be distributed among members of society under conditions of scarcity and conflicting values?
 Or, as Serge-Christophe Kolm puts it, "What should be done when different people's desires or interests oppose one another and cannot all be fully satisfied?
 Justice is the justified answer to this question and its science is the theory of justice."
 We will think about this question at two levels: the distribution of fundamental rights and duties in the basic structure of society; and the distribution of goods in particular domains, such as health care.
 Since controversy abounds at both levels, we will discuss and compare a variety of positions, including those of John Rawls, Brian Barry, Amartya Sen, Ronald Dworkin, Robert Nozick, Serge-Christophe Kolm, Norman Daniels, and Francis Kamm.
 We will also consider whether, and to what degree, Western theories of justice such as these are useful for thinking about issues of justice in Hong Kong and the PRC at large.
 Assessment: 100% coursework.
 PHIL2360.
-Political philosophy (6 credits)

-This survey course addresses fundamental questions in the history of political philosophy.
+Political philosophy (6 credits) This survey course addresses fundamental questions in the history of political philosophy.
 Questions about government, justice, property and rights will be addressed through the work of a range of historical and contemporary thinkers.
 Philosophers to be studied may include Aristotle, Hobbes, Marx, Rawls, and others.
 Assessment: 100% coursework.